feather picking cockatoo

 Joann and Joe, long-time bird enthusiasts, joined my Facebook group, "Feather Plucking Help," seeking help for Dusty, their feather picking cockatoo, in June 2022.
 Dusty, who was adopted at the age of 5, was a nervous bird despite having been in good health at the time of adoption.
 At the time of his adoption he was not feather picking.

 Worried sick about Dusty's feather picking, Joann and Joe asked for a behavior consultation.
-They throughly filled out a detailed questionnaire about everything Dusty.
+They thoroughly filled out a detailed questionnaire about everything Dusty.
 As a psychotherapist, turned bird behaviorist, I help people uncover potential causes for feather picking, from enrichment to diet, sleep, foraging, hormones, and more.

 I created a real-time Google Slideshow based on their responses to my questionnaire and then schedule a Zoom call to discuss potential reasons why their cockatoo was plucking.
 Dive into Dusty's feather-picking journey, uncovering discovering surprising insights that helped him stop feather picking!